software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

   foo: 1,
   bar() {
     'worklet';
-    console.log(this.foo); // Error - the binding was lost.
+    console.log(this.foo); // undefined - the binding was lost.
   },
 };
 ```